j19sch/j19sch.github.io/posts/2025/20250419-five-levels-of-note-taking-in-meetings.md

 And there's no reason to ever be at this level.
 Borrow some pen and paper, use your phone, at least take notes for yourself.

-## level 1: people take notes for themselves
+## level 1: take notes for yourself

 There are multiple reasons I like to take notes (at least) for myself during meetings.
 Often enough I have trouble staying focused during a meeting.
 Taking notes helps my mind not to wander off.